dashio-connect/arduino-dashio/README.md

 ## Release Notes

+### 1.1.1 (1 March 2024)

+- Improved String handling for TimeGraph control graph lines
+- Other minor improvements and fixes

 ### 1.1.0 (9 February 2024)

 - String handling has been improved, particularly where long strings are created from array of data.
 For example, the method getTimeGraphLineFloats has been raplaced with addTimeGraphLineFloats which appends the graph line text to an existing string.